Right Arrow

 Real-world impact on key metrics

-Manufacturing facilities implementing AI-based video surveillance solutions see significant safety improvements.
-AI-enabled platforms reduce safety incidents by up to 65% through real-time alerts and hazard detection while improving operational efficiency by 40% through automated monitoring (Source: Vidan AI).
+Manufacturing facilities implementing AI-based video monitoring solutions can see notable safety improvements.
+AI-powered platforms can help reduce safety incidents through timely alerts and the detection of unsafe actions while boosting operational efficiency through automated monitoring.

-For changeover optimization, digital platforms applying SMED principles with video analytics have demonstrated time reductions of 40-50% through real-time task allocation, predictive alerts, and inter-departmental synchronization (Source: Online Clothing Study).
+For changeover optimization, digital platforms applying SMED principles with video analytics can markedly reduce changeover times through real-time task allocation, automated alerts, and inter-departmental synchronization.

 Implementing video AI for continuous improvement: A systematic approach